conan-io/docs/tutorial/developing_packages/package_layout.rst

     $ cmake --preset conan-release
     $ cmake --build --preset conan-release

-You can check the contents of the say project's folder now, you can see that the output folders match the ones we defined with ``self.folders``:
+If you check the contents of the say project's folder now, you can see that the output folders match the ones we defined with ``self.folders``:

 .. code-block:: text